NYU-CS9053/Syllabus/README.md

 ### Cheating / Copying Code
 Any form of cheating or using others' code will not be tolerated.
 All work must be original.
 If two students hand in essentially the same code then __both__ students will receive __0__ for that assignment and also for another assignment (their highest scoring) and may also face further disciplinary action from NYU.

+### Office Hours
+If you want to meet me prior to class please email me so that I can ensure I'm available promptly at 5pm.
+If you do not email me in advance I may be late getting to office hours.
+Additionally, if the office hours' time does not work for you I will make myself available via Google Hangout (video call).
+Just send me an email and we can coordinate a time that will work for both of us.

 ### Supplemental Reading